A new class of maximal partial spreads in PG(4,q): Introduction

-Maximal partial spreads (from now on Mps) of $\mathrm{PG}(4,q)$ have been investigated by several authors, but little is known about them (see \cite{gaszon2}, \cite{gova}).
-Obviously, the smallest examples are the spreads in hyperplanes (of size $q^{2}+1$).
-A. Beutelspacher found examples inside the interval $\left[ q^{2}+1,q^{2}+q\sqrt{q}-\sqrt{q}\right]$ and also determined the largest examples, which are of size $q^{3}+1$ (see \cite{beut1}).
-Afterwards, we only have a density result by J. Eisfeld, L. Storme and P. Sziklai \cite{eisf} for the interval [$q^{3}-q+3$, $q^{3}+1$].
+Maximal partial line spreads (from now on MPS) in $\mathrm{PG}(4, q)$ have been investigated by several authors, but little is known about them (see \cite{gaszon2}, \cite{gova}).
+The smallest examples are the spreads in hyperplanes (of size $q^{2}+1$).

+A. Beutelspacher determined the largest examples, which are of size $q^{3}+1$, and also found examples inside the interval $\left[ q^{2}+1, q^{2}+q\sqrt{q}-\sqrt{q}\right]$ (see \cite{beut1}).
+Afterwards, we only have a density result by J. Eisfeld, L. Storme and P. Sziklai \cite{eisf}, precisely the interval [$q^{3}-q+3, q^{3}+1$].

-Here we construct a particular class of Mps of $\mathrm{PG}(4,q)$.
-We do it for every value of $q$ by using theoretic methods and for $q$ an odd prime, $q\leq13$, by a computer search.
+Here we construct a particular class of MPS in $\mathrm{PG}(4, q)$.
+We do it for every value of $q$ by using theoretical methods and for $q\leq 16$ by a computer search.